nodaguti/word-quiz-generator-webapp/ReadMe.md

 ## Resources

-The lists of materials, sources and presets the application uses are defined in resources.json, which is located on the root of this repository as default.
+The lists of materials, sources and presets the application uses are stored in resources.json, which is located on the root of this repository by default.

-If you want to change the path, please specify a new path with environment variable:
+If you want to change the path, please specify a new path through environment variables:

 ```sh
 export RESOURCES=/path/to/resources.json